-When we today ask the question of who we can trust, the trustworthy someone we know who is always going to do what is true and right, someone that we can always count on, we have to turn to this Study Text for the answer.
+When we question today who we can trust, the trustworthy someone we know who is always going to do what is true and right, someone that we can always count on, we have to turn to this Study Text for the answer.

 One writer in a tongue-in-cheek comment tells us about an interesting experience he had.
 "I saw a little plaque in a café recently which said, "In God we trust, all others pay cash".
+But we know that the Scriptures tell us about someone we can trust, and that person is the Lord Jesus Christ.
+His coming to earth from His throne in Heaven, His life on earth, His sacrifice on the Cross, His resurrection, His statements that men and women who believe in His saving work are His brothers and sisters, and His promises to be an Intercessor us with the Father makes this clear to us.

-But we know that the Scriptures tell us about someone we can trust and in this section of Scripture called the book of Deuteronomy we see the answer we need in the messages delivered by Moses just before he died.
+In this section of Scripture called the book of Deuteronomy we see the answer we need in the messages delivered by Moses just before he died.